kvark/kvark.github.io/about.md

 ---

 Dzmitry Malyshau.
-I was born in USSR, now live in Canada, and work at Mozilla on some cool things ;)
+I was born in USSR, migrated to Canada, and now live in California.
+Like to think systematically and pretend I change the world ;)

 ## Talks